qasim-byte/S26-Artificial-Intelligence/AI LAB PROJECT - Medical Insurance Cost Prediction System/README.md

 ---

-##  Evaluation Metrics Explained
+##  Model Performance

+- R² Score: 99.25%
+- MAE: ~$373
+- RMSE: ~$620

+###  Interpretation

-- MAE (~$373): Average prediction error
+- MAE shows average prediction error
-- RMSE (~$620): Indicates presence of larger errors (outliers)
+- Higher RMSE indicates presence of larger errors (outliers)
-- R² (99.25%): High accuracy on dataset

- Note: High R² may be influenced by strong correlation of previous year cost with target.

-##  Important Observation
+ Note:

-The feature "previous_year_cost" is highly correlated with the target variable.
+The high R² score is influenced by the inclusion of "previous_year_cost", which is strongly correlated with the target variable.
+This may lead to optimistic performance estimates.

-This may increase model performance artificially and should be carefully validated on unseen data.

 ---

-##  Important Note on Performance

-The high R² score may be influenced by the inclusion of **previous year cost**, which is strongly correlated with future expenses.

---> Model should be validated further on real-world unseen data.

----
+##  Workflow

+User Input → Data Encoding → Model Prediction → Cost Estimation → Risk Analysis

 ##  Tech Stack